drhsqlite/pikchr/doc/userman.md

 The final phrase in the "arrow" statement is
 "`then to first cylinder.s`".
-This phrase tells the arrow to go from whereever it is at the moment, directly to the ".s" corner of the cylinder.
+This phrase tells the arrow to go from wherever it is at the moment, directly to the ".s" corner of the cylinder.

 # The Advantage Of Relative Layout